 - Less than half-time: 1-5 credits

-- Freshman: A student who has 0 to 30 credits
+- Freshman: A student who has attempted 0 to 15 credits – GPA Required 1.5

-- Sophomore: A student who has earned 31 or more credits toward graduation
+- Sophomore: A student who has attempted 31 or more credits toward graduation – GPA required 2.0

-Students should also be aware that the need for developmental work in English, mathematics, and/or computer technologies would extend the time necessary to complete the requirements for NICC's degree or certificate programs.
+Students should also be aware that the need for transitional work in English, mathematics, and/or computer technologies would extend the time necessary to complete the requirements for NICC's degree or certificate programs and may affect their overall ability to receive Pell funding based on new regulations of completion ratios.

 A 2.00 cumulative grade point average is required to graduate from all NICC programs.